alttch/eva-hmi-block_ui/doc/dashboard.rst

 width < 768 virtual or physical pixels (usually smartphones).
 Dedicated layout is used e.g. to slowdown camera refresh or to re-order control blocks.

-On a dashboard page, everything is grouped to bars, one bar can have one camera, one data block, and any number of control blocks with buttons grouped by 4.
+On a dashboard page, everything is grouped into bars, one bar can have one camera, one data block, and any number of control blocks with buttons grouped by 4.